Nature in Silicon Valley? A near perfect California climate in a stunning natural setting primed for outdoor adventure.

-Less than five miles away in the small town of Woodside sits another floral attraction, but you won’t have to hunt to find flowers here.
+Less than 5 miles away in the small town of Woodside sits another floral attraction, but you won’t have to hunt to find flowers here.
 The historic Filoli estate dazzles with 16 acres of gardens, ranging in style from 17th-century English Renaissance to 18th-century Georgian.
 Clipped hedges, hanging wisteria and romantic allées will make you feel like you’ve stepped into a fairytale.
-Grab lunch at the on-site cafe, the Quail's Nest, and you might even see their resident peacock!
+Grab lunch at the on-site cafe, and you might even see their resident peacock.

-In Saratoga, another country retreat, visit Hakone Estate and Gardens, which has more of a Japanese influence.
+In Saratoga, another country retreat, Hakone Estate and Gardens has more of a Japanese influence.
 Ponder the stone lanterns, moon bridge and zen garden as you soak up the atmosphere of tranquility.
 While you’re in town, swing by the Montalvo Arts Center.
-The grounds vary from intimate groves and a sunken courtyard to open lawns accented with sculptures — all completely free.
+The grounds vary from intimate groves and a sunken courtyard to open lawns accented with sculptures, all completely free.

-Also free, the San Jose Municipal Rose Garden is a must-see in San Jose, the valley’s largest city, headquarters of tech titans like eBay, Paypal and Adobe.
-Bring a picnic and bliss out in the beauty of nearly 200 distinct varieties of roses.
+Also free, the San Jose Municipal Rose Garden is a must-see in the valley’s largest city, headquarters of tech titans like eBay, Paypal and Adobe.
+Bring a picnic and bliss out in the beauty of nearly 200 distinct varieties.
 This city park isn’t to be confused with the Heritage Rose Garden just up the street, but rose lovers will want to visit both.